Windows® Embedded Compact 2013

 - 3 main licenses: Core (NR), Entry and General Embedded (full)

-- Platform builder designed as a plug-in for Microsoft Visual Studio® 2012 or 2013.
+- Platform Builder designed as a plug-in for Microsoft Visual Studio® 2012, Visual Studio® 2013 and Visual Studio® 2015.
 Use your existing development skills to build both an operating system and an application.
-A full Visual Studio 2012 Professional is now included in the Platform-Builder package with no price increase!
+A full Visual Studio 2012 Professional is now included in the Platform Builder package with no price increase!

 - Updated catalogue functionality